 Benjamin Rider was born in Harare, Zimbabwe.
 At the age of three, he moved to South Africa for a year, and then onto Israel for most of his childhood before moving to London, England.
 In 2012, whilst completing his BA studies at Queen Mary University of London, he shot his first feature, 'To Love Somebody'.
 He has since gone on to complete a total of seven micro-budget feature films including the drama 'Forever Tomorrow', the cinemascope art house film 'Our Little Haven' and the B-Movie 'Suburban Coffin'.
 He recently started shooting 'Some Youths of This Town' with Waleed Elgadi (A Hologram for the King, Four Lions), Matthew Winters (The Death and Life of John F. Donovan) and Kate Cook (The Conjuring 2).

 Anthony Guilianti is an Award-Winning Los Angeles-based Screenwriter.
-He grew up in the suburbs of New York City, where his passion for storytelling was born and evolved from a mere hobby to a professional aspiration.
-He attended the Roy H. Park School of Communications at Ithaca College where he studied creative writing.
-Once he was settled in his new city of Los Angeles, Anthony began working on the development and promotion of films and television shows such as 'Oculus', 'The Best of Me', 'Don Jon', 'Limitless', 'Catfish the TV Show', 'Disney's Descendants', 'Teen Beach 2' and 'Out of the Furnace' to name a few.
+He worked on the development and promotion of films and television shows such as 'Oculus', 'The Best of Me', 'Don Jon', 'Limitless', 'Catfish the TV Show', 'Disney's Descendants', 'Teen Beach 2' and 'Out of the Furnace' to name a few.
 While working for companies such as Universal Studios, Disney and Relativity Media, Anthony still made time to work on his own screenplays.
 'Thirty Days of Red', based on the bestselling novel of the same title, has already had the honor of winning four festivals/competitions, including the Best Adapted Screenplay at the 2018 Burbank International Film Festival.
 His short 'Underneath' was named an Official Selection in the Universal Studios Film Festival.
 'The Forthcoming' is a sci-fi drama currently being developed for television and due to start production towards the beginning of 2020.
 Horror being one of his favorite genres, he wrote two original pieces currently in development titled 'Glowing River' and 'Claimed'.
 Certainly last but not least, he co-wrote a film titled 'On the River' with Chazz Palminteri attached as the lead role.

-Ryan Henry Knight is a 19-year-old award-winning filmmaker from Virginia, USA.
+Ryan Henry Knight is an award-winning filmmaker from Virginia, USA.
 He has involved himself in multiple realms of creativity, having worked in game development, music, and clothing design.
 In 2017, he founded HÖMA Motion Pictures alongside Ahab Mullick, where they have directed and produced over 20 motion pictures, including their first feature film, TIDE, which they co-wrote and directed at the ages of 17.
 In 2018, the filmmaker was a recipient of the highly prestigious Virginia Museum of Fine Arts Fellowship Award for his achievements in film and also became the youngest award winner of the New York International Screenplay Awards' top prize for his screenplay AND HOME WE CAME.
 The young artist is attending the Savannah College of Art and Design with an Achievement Honors and Academic Scholarship in Atlanta, Georgia working toward a BFA in Film & Television, where he wrote and directed the films YOU ALMOST SAW ME and LUDERE.
-Both films received official selections and award wins in international festivals such as the High Peak Independent Film Festival in the United Kingdom, NoBudge in Brooklyn, and the Independent Shorts Awards in Los Angeles, where he won the honorable mention award for Best Student Director (Male).
+Both films received official selections and award wins in international festivals such as Independent Shorts Awards in Los Angeles, where he won the honorable mention award for Best Student Director (Male).